 Learning to Fly Cast...the concepts

 First, a word of caution...I know that it will be tempting to jump on your browser and start looking for fly casting videos...I understand.
 However, I want to let you know that if you do this at this point, you will see many things that do not fully conform to what is written in the pages that follow and many of them are simply bad.
 Why?...because many of them are done by fly fishers that are not really qualified to teach.
 Having a video recorder on every cell phone seems to have created many "experts".
 They may be decent fly casters but you will see many of the videos that show either poor form and/or bad habits they have developed over time.
-The videos I will lead you to are all done by expert and fully qualified fly casting instructors.
-You will also see that there are literally several dozen different casts associated with fly fishing.
+The videos I have included in these pages are all done by expert and fully qualified fly casting instructors.
+You will also see that there are over a dozen different casts associated with fly fishing.
 Virtually all of these other casts are "specialty" casts and most are based on the principles of the basic overhead cast that we will be concentration on in these pages.

 Concepts and "Rules" of fly casting.
 You should view concepts as being more general in nature.
 Concepts should be understood and stay in the back of your mind.
 Rules are more specific when it comes to fly casting...if you break them, there are consequences...usually, a bad cast.
 So, rules stay in the front of your brain as you learn.
 There are not too many rules but until you really learn and understand fly casting, you should do your best to follow as many of them as you can on each and every cast.
 No rule is necessarily more important than the next...they all matter.